globalsmile/movie-ticket-booking-app-api/README.md

   - Properly configuring environment variables and using a continuous deployment platform like Render.com streamlined the production rollout process.

 ## **Conclusion**
-The Advanced E-Learning Platform RESTful API is a feature-rich project that demonstrates modern web development practices, including secure authentication, role-based access control, request validation, email notifications, media uploads, and analytics.
-This project has been a significant learning experience, reinforcing the importance of robust repository management, thorough testing, and the integration of external services.
+The Movie Ticket Booking App RESTful API is a robust solution for managing movies, showtimes, seat bookings, and more.
+By leveraging modern web development practices—including data validation, external service integrations, and comprehensive testing—the API is scalable, maintainable, and production-ready.